jordanduffinw/jordanduffinw.github.io/_pages/research.md

 this is a test

 <ul>
-{% for post in site.publications reversed %}
+{% for post in site.resarch reversed %}
     <li>
       <a href="{{ post.url }}">{{ post.title }}</a>
     </li>{% endfor %}